-There’s nothing wrong with an opinion about something that cannot be objectively and scientifically supported.
+There’s nothing wrong with an opinion about something when that opinion cannot be objectively and scientifically supported.
 In fact, in the scientific method, an opinion could be like a hypothesis, and through experimentation, one could conceivably turn an opinion into fact.
 But don’t conflate them.

-If 25% of Americans believe climate change isn’t real, really, who does give a shit?
+If 25% of Americans believe climate change isn’t real, who does give a shit?
 They are wrong, period, end of story.

 If 10% of Americans think that vaccines cause autism, who gives a shit?
-The real evidence says that they are wrong, but worse yet, like the climate change deniers, they influence the discussions with opinions that are simply wrong.
+The real evidence says that they are wrong, but worse yet, like the climate change deniers, they attempt to influence these discussions with opinions that are simply wrong.
 How much time do we spend discussing vaccines and autism, or the fact of climate change, with deniers, when we need to vaccinate children and do something about stopping the environmental disaster of climate change?

 One more thing.
 Science doesn’t have opinions.
 It’s a method to provide evidence which supports or refutes a hypothesis.
 It’s data, and data only.
 So science doesn’t have an opinion about climate change, it has overwhelming evidence that man causes climate change.
 Science does not have an opinion about vaccines, it has overwhelming evidence that vaccines are safe and effective.